-- A. High school education or education designed to prepare a person, who does not have a high school diploma, to qualify for a General Educational Development (GED) certificate.
-The component code is GED. - B. Students can count study time in a supervised setting in addition to one hour of unsupervised study for each hour of class time.
-An example of supervised study time would be a facilitated group study session. - C. Basic or remedial education which provides an individual with a basic literacy level equivalent to at least grade 8.9 in reading and math, to fulfill an employment goal.
-The component code is ABE. - D. [Education in English proficiency for an individual who is not sufficiently competent in speaking, reading, or writing the English language to allow employability corresponding to the employment goal.
-The component code is ESL.
-In addition, one hour of unsupervised study for each hour of class time may be counted toward the required participation.
-When entering the ESL hours, add the actual class time hours of unsupervised study to the actual class time and enter as monthly hours of participation.] - E. For anyone age 20 or older, these activities should be completed in conjunction with a core activity, whenever possible. - F. Adult education counts toward meeting the additional hours of activity required beyond the 20/30/50 hours of core activities.
+- A. [High school education or education designed to prepare a person, who does not have a high school diploma, to qualify for a General Educational Development (GED) certificate.
+The component code is GED.] - B. Students can count study time in a supervised setting in addition to one hour of unsupervised study for each hour of class time.
+An example of supervised study time would be a facilitated group study session. - C. [Basic or remedial education which provides an individual with a basic literacy level equivalent to at least grade 8.9 in reading and math, in order to fulfill an employment goal.
+The component code is ABE. - D. Education in English proficiency for an individual who is not sufficiently competent in speaking, reading or writing the English language to allow employability corresponding to the employment goal.
+The component code is ESL.] - E. For anyone age 20 or older, these activities should be completed in conjunction with a core activity, whenever possible. - F. Adult education counts toward meeting the additional hours of activity required beyond the 20/30/50 hours of core activities.
 See Volume IIIA MS 4005.